abiral2057/Kathartourism/README.md

 Kathar tourism site to promote toursim in chitwan.
+This application is built using HTML CSS and Javascript.